Never Look Past Self Care!

 Life can move past us in the blink of an eye.
 It comes, and it goes.
 That owes a lot to the hectic pace of modern society.
-A society which in every avenue focuses on productivity and results.
-If our boss or our jobs are not expecting 100% all of the time, we are expecting it from yourself.
+A society that in every avenue focuses on productivity and results.
+If our boss or our jobs are not expecting 100% all of the time, we are expecting it from ourselves.
 We want to do everything to the best, and that is only natural.

-The thing is – not one creature or machine on this planet can perform to one hundred percent of its ability all of the time.
+The thing is – not one creature or machine on this planet can perform to one hundred per cent of its ability all of the time.
 Soccer players tire from running and positioning, machines experience friction, damage, and rust.
 Running full steam ahead at all the time takes its toll.
 It is simply not capable in both the worlds of engineering and nature.
 It is a simple fact of life.
-We can’t fire on all cylinders at all time.
+We can’t fire on all cylinders at all times.
 It isn’t possible.
 In fact, we can do ourselves a great deal of harm.

 Our health is of a great deal of importance to us.
 Now that might seem obvious, but to those who constantly push themselves throughout the day, it isn’t.
 Otherwise, it wouldn’t be done.
 When we are pushed, or push ourselves too hard, we can suffer from a bunch of problems.
 We become overworked, and this leads to stress.
 Stress can be considered a serious condition.
 Not only does stress make us feel bad – it can assist in the development of other conditions.
 It can also exacerbate any existing illnesses or ailments.
 Stress makes everything worse.